GreenBeanio/VGCHARTZ-Web-Scraper/README.md

 - log.txt
   - This is a log of all the events and errors that occurred in the script.
 As well as how long they took.
 - platforms.csv
-  - This is a list of all the codes the website uses to represent the various platforms.
+  - This is a csv of all the codes the website uses to represent the various platforms.
 As well as the actual platform names that accompany them.
+- hardware.csv
+  - This is a csv of the sales information of the different hardware platforms.
+- software.csv
+  - This is a csv of the sales information of the different software for the platforms.
+- tie_ratio.csv
+  - This is a csv of the tie-ratio for the hardware and software of the platforms.
+  - The tie-ratio is how many pieces of software were sold for each piece of hardware.

 # I Crashed!
 What Do I Do?